Bravea/Armstrong/backtrader.md

 # Development process

-1) Selecting the model.
+## 1) Selecting the model.
 Confirming it with price data
+The three prerequisites for a financial model:
+1) Has a rational basis in market structure / trader behavior
+2) Can be expressed in a program flow or formula
+3) Has statistical significance in real price curves

 2) Developing the trade algorithm
 3) Developing the filter algorithm
 4) Parameter adaption („optimizing“)